nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. Actor requests to change a pet's cost calculation rate and additional flat cost
 2. System updates cost based on calculation
-3. Update is done when user clicks on another PetCard
+3. Update is done when the user clicks on another PetCard

 **Use case: View Cost of Pet**